-List of Issues Submission to the United Nations Human Rights Committee During its Periodic Review of China
+List of Issues Submission to the United Nations Committee on Economic, Social, and Cultural Rights During its Periodic Review of China

 January 11, 2021

 The Uyghur Human Rights Project (UHRP) has submitted a report for consideration by the UN Committee on Economic, Social and Cultural Rights in preparation for the Committee’s examination of the 3rd periodic report of China.

 The submission draws on our own research, firsthand testimonies, and additional reporting on the Uyghur crisis relating to the field of economic, social, and cultural rights.
 The report makes recommendations to be raised with China during the 68th Pre-Sessional Working Group in March 2021 in relation to articles 2, 6, 7, 10, 11, 12, 13 and 15 of the Covenant.

 In particular, the UHRP raises the following issues with the Committee:

 - Forced labor: In the garment industry, Uyghur forced labor is present in all stages of the production process, including in the planting, harvesting and processing of cotton, the spinning of yarn, the weaving of textiles and the manufacture of finished garments.
 In addition to internment camps, the Chinese government has exported an estimated 80,000 Uyghur laborers to other parts of China in 2017-2019 alone, toin factories under conditions which strongly indicate forced labor.

 - Cultural rights: The Chinese government has undertaken efforts to destroy Uyghur cultural landmarks, including mosques, shrines, and cemeteries, supported by evidence from satellite imagery.